 The Permitting Council continues to develop policies and procedures to govern the implementation of FAST-41.
-For example, when the Permitting Council received its first application from a Project Sponsor to become a covered project, there was no defined process to make the determination as to whether that project would be a covered project.
-The Office of the Executive Director, in cooperation with the Permitting Council, is nearing completion of a set of procedures that clarify how a project sponsor's application is evaluated.
+For example, when the Permitting Council received its first FAST-41 application from a Project Sponsor to become a covered project, there was no defined process to make the determination as to whether that project would be a covered project.
+The Office of the Executive Director, in cooperation with the Permitting Council, is nearing completion of a set of procedures that clarify how a project sponsor's application is processed and evaluated to meet the statutorily required 14 day deadline.